cudoventures/cudos-docs/docs/node/overview/understanding-nodes.md

 :::

 :::caution
-For security reasons, CUDOS nodes are configured to reject connections from multiple peers with the same IP address. **Therefore each public facing node must have its own public IP address.**
+For security reasons, Cosmos nodes are configured to reject connections from multiple peers with the same IP address. **Therefore each public facing node must have its own public IP address.**
 :::

 ## Ports